Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 For those who like a personal touch

-Little Albion Guest House doesn’t feel like a hotel, thanks in large part to its warm and personalised service – expect friendly chats and to be greeted by your name throughout your stay.
+Crystalbrook Albion doesn’t feel like a hotel, thanks in large part to its warm and personalised service – expect friendly chats and to be greeted by your name throughout your stay.

 Each of the 35 rooms at this Surry Hills guesthouse has different features and amenities – some have pink velvet armchairs and freestanding bathtubs, while others have cosy reading nooks and rainfall showerheads.
 They’re all linked by a common aesthetic of dark-coloured timber, marble surfaces, textural furnishings and brass fittings.